dvidelabs/poly.shell/README.md

-# Ploy - a role based job scheduler with local and remote shell support
+# Polyshell - a role based job scheduler with local and remote shell support

-Ploy is primarily intended to administer server clusters, but can can be used to schedule any kind of computational jobs.
+Polyshell is primarily intended to administer server clusters, but can can be used to schedule any kind of computational jobs.

 Typical scenarios are to install new software, to monitor log files, to upload